How long have you had migraine and what type of migraine do you have?

 What advice do you have for other people in New Zealand living with migraine?

 Keep trying and don’t lose hope.
-The most devastating thing a neurologist told me (I’ve consulted at least 3, and none of them were stellar) is that there was nothing he could do for me.
-This was not only untrue but it destroyed my hope that life could improve, or even become bearable (only a temporary destruction, before I pulled myself together and dismissed him as a loser).
+The most devastating thing a neurologist told me was that there was nothing he could do for me.
+This was not only untrue but it destroyed my hope that life could improve or even become bearable.
+Fortunately, I was able to quickly pull myself together and dismiss him as a loser, but it took decades before another neurologist, with a special interest in headache, not only validated my experience of chronic migraine but did offer hope, in the form of new treatments.

 There is always hope and always positive actions that can be taken.
 Even when migraine becomes chronic, the pain can wax and wane and you can still be proud of achieving the task of getting through the day.
 Goals may shrink, but your value as a person does not.
 Don’t be afraid of changing doctors until you find one who is trustworthy and empathetic, and able to engage with you on what may be a lifelong journey in trying to manage migraine, including alternative therapies.